edpackard/game-catalogue/backend/README.md

 ### 5. Seed the Database (Optional)

-To populate the database with 100 retro games:
+To populate the database with an AI-generated list of retro games:

 ```bash
 npm run db:seed